 Stranger Things Season 5 Cast

-The main cast is likely to return for Stranger Things' final outing: Winona Ryder, David Harbour.
-Finn Wolfhard, Millie Bobby Brown, Gaten Matarazzo, Caleb McLaughlin, Natalia Dyer, Charlie Heaton, Noah Schnapp, Sadie Sink, Maya Hawke, and Joe Keery.
-Because Vecna is quite dead yet, we can also expect Jamie Campbell Bower to return to play the show’s villainous mastermind.
+The main cast is likely to return for Stranger Things’ final outing, which includes Winona Ryder, David Harbour, Finn Wolfhard, Millie Bobby Brown, Gaten Matarazzo, Caleb McLaughlin, Natalia Dyer, Charlie Heaton, Noah Schnapp, Sadie Sink, Maya Hawke, and Joe Keery.
+Because Vecna isn’t quite dead yet, we can also expect Jamie Campbell Bower to return to play the show’s villainous mastermind.

 This post will be updated as more Stranger Things Season 5 details become available.